scalatra/scalatra-website/getting-started/first-steps.md

 Scala is a compiled language, so you need to build your Scalatra project.

-Enter your application's top-level directory and type `sbt`, and the application will build.
+Enter your application's top-level directory and type `sbt`, and the application will build. `sbt` will also take care of downloading an entire Scalatra development environment if you don't have one yet.
+This means it'll spend some time downloading Scalatra and its libraries when you first run it.

 ## Hello world

-Scalatra is installed, how about making your first application?
+Scalatra is now installed, how about making your first application?
 Source files go into `src/main/scala/com/example/app` (substitute your package for `com/example/app`).
 Open `src/main/scala/com/example/app/MyScalatraServlet.scala`, or whatever you named your servlet when you generated your project with g8: